 - Gary Gervais (Secretary), Heartland International English School

 - Chris Mediratta (Treasurer), ILSC Education Group

 - Robin Adams, Centre of English Studies (CES) - Toronto

 - Veronica Cartagenova, Collège Canada / Canada College

 - Angela Johnston, International Language Academy of Canada (ILAC)

 - Valerie Kilgour, Wilfrid Laurier University - LEAF Program

 - Jennifer MacDonald, Dalhousie University

 - Kerrianne MacKenzie, ICEAP Nova Scotia

-The Languages Canada 15th Annual Conference was made possible by support from of our wonderful sponsors and partners.
+The Languages Canada 16th Annual Conference was made possible through the support of our valued sponsors and partners.